umartechboy/PhysTrack/README.md

 Performing a classical mechanics experiments using video tracking and performing advance analysis is very simple.

-We capture video of the moving object using a digital camera, use one of the automated trackers of PhysTrack to track the objects and generate position, orientation, velocity and acceleration data
+* We capture video of the moving object using a digital camera,
+* use one of the automated trackers of PhysTrack to track the objects and generate position and orientation data
+* to investigate the motion, use the in-built Matlab tools or those included in PhysTrack like numerical differentiation, curve fitting, object stitching and coordinate system transformation and
+* present the results using Matlab plots and video plots included in PhysTrack.

 ## References